Title I Parent & Family Engagement Policy & Compact

 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

-- Support two-way communication between families and staff through assistance of a parent liaison for parent conferences, News You Choose school newsletters, the school’s Title 1 representative, and the PTA.
+- Support two-way communication between families and staff through assistance of a Family Liaison for conferences, News You Choose school newsletters, the school’s Title 1 representative, and the PTA.

 - Expand access for family participation in informational meetings and learning sessions through the provision of interpreters and translated documents as possible.